-- Click to add a new rule at the top of the list - Configure the rule as follows:
+• Click Click to add a new rule at the top of the list

 Choose the WAN interface.
 If there is more than one WAN interface, add separate rules for each WAN interface.

 Address Family

 IPv4

 Either choose OPTx Subnets, which will automatically reference the new interface, or choose Network or Alias and manually fill in the new subnet, e.g. 192.168.2.0/24.